machingclee/machingclee.github.io/static/media/406-plantUML.eb50c7da.md

 ---
-title: PlantUML for EventSourcing (With Live-Preview)
+title: PlantUML for EventSourcing and an GUI-application for Editing)
 date: 2025-08-17
 id: blog0406
 tag: puml